jonsabados/crawler/README.md

  bother to check the content type before processing it.
 If someone did do a link to something that caused the html parser to barf it'll just keep on trucking but seems like the type of thing that would be include in enhanced error reporting
  * log level could be made into an argument or read from an environmental variable
- * idle worker pool monitoring stuff could probably be worked out a bit more and become truly reusable (this would also help with the length of the crawl function).
-That said I started on teasing that out a bit for readability and believe its in a good spot to suck out into a truly reusable and directly tested piece in the event a second use case comes up. its hard to say 100% without that use case, but I believe giving it some sort of worker factory property that is passed on creation would be the start of that.
-The various receiver functions for the `idleWorkerTracker` are exported because of this line of thought.